foreza/kb/thoughts.md

 This is a collection of stuff that resonated with me or hit me right in the feels.

+> “The question no longer is whether to outsource, but what and how much to outsource.”
+(Courtney Rogerson)

+Pulled this from a work newsletter, but the message is clear.
+We want to delegate/outsource things that are not our core competencies.
+If I'm not good at reminders, let your phone remind you it's time to eat.
+We're not good at remembering many many things, so write it down / email yourself / put it in the calendar.
+If you tap a generalist for an extremely specific use case, don't act surprised if they have to pass it onto somebody else.
+Likewise, if you have a mission critical service, you want redundency and likely multiple (but well managed) points of failure rather than a single point of failure that will result in 100% downtime.
+If you don't outsource some of this, if it goes down, it goes down HARD.

 > "I prayed for twenty years but received no answer until I prayed with my legs."
 (Frederick Douglass)

 Sometimes, you just need to take one step.
 Can't hope forever!